‘The beauty within Ffion’s music is most definitely not hidden’

 Intro to Ffion Rebecca

 Originally from Wales, Cambridge based singer-songwriter Ffion Rebecca creates a sound which is way beyond her years.
 Taking inspiration from the likes of Melody Gardott and Corrine Bailey Rae, Ffion’s music gently transports you away from the chaos of life and to her beautifully musical world.
 Full of story-filled lyricism and mature sounding orchestration, you can’t help but feel that at 17 years old, Ffion is already on track for success.
-[Read the full interview here]
+Read more at: Behind the Music: Interview with Ffion Rebecca

 Featured Track 1: Hidden Beauty